 In considering how to consolidate my thoughts from Code4Lib 2017, I spent some time reviewing the pre-conference workshops and the interesting and directly relevant talks from last week.
 Ultimately, as I am sure many other attendees discovered, I found that the framework of the conference and a lot of our work as library technologists was best examined by Christina Harlow in her keynote “Resistance is Fertile.”1 There were many (many) other presentations and… Read more about REFLECTING ON OPEN ACCESS AND CODE4LIB 2017

 BHL NDSR Mentors, Residents, and Secretariat staff breaking the ice at the start of the “Bootcamp.”

 About the “BHL Bootcamp”

 From February 1-3, the BHL NDSR Mentors and Residents converged on the Smithsonian Libraries for “BHL Bootcamp.”
 In addition to the technology, administration, and mission of BHL, Residents were introduced to the culture of BHL, NDSR, and leading research institutions first-hand.
 Immersion workshops are a time-… Read more about "BHL BOOTCAMP"

 Field notebooks and diaries have historically been retained by natural history institutions as reference files for museum specimen and associated collecting events.
 More recently, however, researchers have begun to uncover vast historical data sets as part of their scholarship in scientific taxonomy, species distribution and occurrences, climate change studies, and history of science.
 Field notebooks contain significant information related to scientific discovery and are rich sources for data that describes biodiversity across space and time.
-Read more about Transcription Tools: a survey by Katie Mika, NDSR Resident
+They enhance our understanding of field… Read more about Transcription Tools: a survey by Katie Mika, NDSR Resident